Hotmoka/hotmoka/tutorial/Takamaka.md

     try (Node node = MemoryBlockchain.of(config)) {
       InitializedNode initialized = InitializedNode.of
+        (node, takamakaCodePath,
-        (node, takamakaCodePath, GREEN_AMOUNT, RED_AMOUNT);
+        "io.takamaka.code.system.Manifest", "test", GREEN_AMOUNT, RED_AMOUNT);
     }
   }
 }
 ```

-The code above initializes the blockchain, by installing the base classes for Takamaka,
+The code above initializes the node, performing steps
+1-4 above.
+It installs the base classes for Takamaka,
 that we had previously packaged inside the project `io-takamaka-code`
 (this is why we put this new project inside the directory of the Hotmoka project).
+It gives the node a manifest of class `io.takamaka.code.system.Manifest`
+and sets `test` as its chain identifier.

+> The chain identifier is used to avoid replaying of transactions across distinct networks.
+> That is, a transaction sent to a network must specify the same chain identifier as
+> the nodes of the network, or otherwise it will be rejected.
+Chain identifiers
+> are particularly important if a network splits in teo or more subnetworks.

 It is important to observe that both `node` and `initialized` are views of the
 same Hotmoka node.
 Hence, if we run this class, both get initialized and both will contain
 the `io-takamaka-code-1.0.0.jar` archive and a new object, the gamete, initialized